OrangeTux/orangetux.nl/content/compile_at91bootstrap_using_docker.md

 ## Persist build products
 Although above instructions work, the are not very useful on their own.
 The configuration created with `make menuconfig` is saved in the container, but is not accessible from the host.
-Because the stateless nature of containers you've to reconfigure AT91Bootstrap every time the container is started.
+Because of the stateless nature of containers you have to reconfigure AT91Bootstrap every time the container is started.
 In order to save the configuration for future use the configuration must be saved on the host.
 This can be achieved using Docker's volumes.